attack68/rateslib/docs/source/i_whatsnew.rst

      - Description
      - Consideration
      - Timeframe
-   * - Coding Interest Rates
-     - Officially document this library's algorithms and release the book.
-     - Planned
-     - End 2023
-   * - Version 1.0
-     - Release the official first non-beta version of this library.
-     - Planned
-     - End 2023
    * - Vanilla FX options and volatility products
      - Adding option instruments and benchmark trades such as risk-reversals.
      - Highly likely (v2.0?)